Mouth Health and Disease Prevention

 Mouth Protection Program

 Mouth injuries often result in pain, lost time from work for treatment, and facial disfigurement.
 Tooth loss due to injuries is common among Army Soldiers.

 These injuries can be prevented.
-An APHC review found that:
+Army researchers find that:

 - Use of mouthguards can reduce dental and orofacial injuries.
 Any type of mouthguard prevents injuries, as long as the material does not become thinned when it is being fitted.

 - Mouthguards only need to cover the teeth and the gums around the teeth - large, bulky rims covering the entire gum area or roof of the mouth are not necessary.

 - Providing trainees with mouthguards during pugil stick training, M16 with bayonet training, and confidence course training decreased the total number of mouth injuries by 74%.
 (From a pilot study at Fort Leonard Wood in 1999)

-Soldiers can benefit from using mouthguards if they are involved in training activities or sports events that could result in:
+Soldiers can benefit from using mouthguards if they are involved in training activities or contact sports that could result in:

 - Head to head contact